Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates

-This paper is laid out as follows: Firstly, it provides theory for the construction of a large class of CTHMC processes for a given target distribution and discusses some of the properties of the simplest subclass of such processes (Section \ref{sec:Continuous-time-HMC}).
-Secondly, it discusses a practical numerical implementation of such processes, in particular the effect on output of using this numerical implementation rather than its theoretical counterpart (Section \ref{sec:Numerical-implementation}).
-Thirdly, it shows that for challenging target distributions, the proposed method may be both more reliable and efficient when benchmarked against Stan (Sections \ref{sec:Numerical-experiments} and \ref{subsec:Dynamic-Inverted-Wishart}).
+Inter-event time sampling for PDMPs based on numerical integration and root-finding (and thereby bypassing the need for global bounds on the event rate as is also done in this paper) is considered by \citet{2003.03636}.
+However, their approach is based on the linear Zig-Zag dynamics and uses other numerical techniques to obtain integrated event rates.
+HMC-MCMC based on exact Hamiltonian dynamics is considered by \citet{doi:10.1080/10618600.2013.788448}, but their approach is restricted to truncated Gaussian distributions where such dynamics may be found on closed form.
+Theoretical work for HMC-MCMC assuming exact target-preserving Hamiltonian dynamics may be found in e.g., \citet{1708.07114,DBLP:conf/approx/ChenV19}. \citet{10.1214/19-BA1171} consider recycling the intermediate integrator-steps in HMC-MCMC in a manner related to the temporal averages considered here, and also find substantial improvements in simulation efficiency in numerical experiments.

+Unadjusted (and therefore generally biased) numerical approximations to intractable theoretical processes for simulation purposes have received much attention, with the widely used stochastic gradient Langevin dynamics \citep{10.5555/3104482.3104568} being such an example.
+In particular, both first- and second order Langevin dynamics, along with their multiple integration step counterpart, generalized HMC \citep{HOROWITZ1991247}, have been implemented in unadjusted manners \citep[see e.g.][for an overview]{Leimkuhler_molecular}.
+In addition, several theoretical papers consider unadjusted HMC-MCMC algorithms, see e.g., \citet{pmlr-v89-mangoubi19a}, \citet{2009.08735} and \citet{2105.00887}.
+In this strand of literature, also so-called collocation methods (which are closely related to certain Runge Kutta methods \citep{10.5555/153158}) are applied by \citet{1812.06243} for solving Hamilton's equations, but their approach is again based on (discrete time-)HMC-MCMC and does not appear to leverage modern numerical ODE techniques.
+Finally, the present use of adaptive step size techniques has similarities to \citet{SJOS:SJOS12204}, but the latter algorithm is based on Langevin processes and involves a Metropolis-Hastings adjustment step.

+The reminder of this paper is laid out as follows: Section \ref{sec:Background} provides background and fixes notation.
+GRHMC processes are defined and discussed in Section \ref{sec:Continuous-time-HMC}.
+The practical numerical implementation of such processes is discussed in Section \ref{sec:Numerical-implementation}.
+Numerical experiments and illustrations, along with benchmarks against Stan are given in Sections \ref{sec:Numerical-experiments} and \ref{subsec:Dynamic-Inverted-Wishart}.
 Finally, Section \ref{sec:Discussion} provides discussion.
 The complete set of source code underlying this paper is available at \href{https://github.com/torekleppe/PDPHMCpaperCode}{https://github.com/torekleppe/PDPHMCpaperCode}.